DrScottN/ShouldYouLikeIt/README.md

 A browser extension for practicing and teaching social media literacy.

 > [!IMPORTANT]
-> (Upload in progress) This project is a proof of concept, and is unlikely to be maintained.
+> This project is a proof of concept, and is unlikely to be maintained.
 Currently only alters YouTube engagement buttons (excluding shorts).

 # Introduction